Edward Chancellor

-John "Edward" Horner Chancellor (born December 1962), is a British financial historian, finance journalist, and former investment strategist.
+John "Edward" Horner Chancellor (born December 1962), is a British financial historian, finance journalist, and former hedge fund investment strategist and a former investment banker.
 In 2016, the Financial Analysts Journal called him "one of the great financial writers of our era", and in 2022, Fortune called him "one of the greatest financial historians alive".
 Chancellor is noted for his prescient warnings of the last three major economic bubbles in his published works: Devil Take the Hindmost: A History of Financial Speculation (1999, the dot-com bubble), Crunch-Time for Credit?
 (2005, the credit bubble), and The Price of Time: The Real Story of Interest (2022, the everything bubble).

 Early life and education

-Chancellor was born in Richmond, England to barrister John Paget Chancellor (the editor of Knowledge), the eldest son of Sir Christopher Chancellor and Mary Jolliffe, who was the daughter of Lord Hylton.
+Chancellor was born in Richmond, England to publisher John Paget Chancellor (the editor of Knowledge), the eldest son of Sir Christopher Chancellor and Mary Jolliffe, who was the daughter of Lord Hylton.
 The Chancellor family were Scottish gentry who owned land at Quothquan since 1432.
 His sister is the actress Anna Chancellor.

-He graduated from Trinity College, Cambridge with first class honors in Modern History, and later from St Antony's College, Oxford with a Masters of Philosophy in Modern History.
+He graduated from Trinity College, Cambridge, with first class honours in Modern History, and later from St Antony's College, Oxford, with a Masters of Philosophy in Modern History.